A month on, signal in Beirut rubble raises hope for survivor

 “Ninety-nine percent there isn’t anything, but even if there is less than 1% hope, we should keep on looking,” said Youssef Malah, a civil defense worker.
 He said his men would continue working throughout the night, adding that the work was extremely sensitive.

+As night fell, rescue workers set up light projectors to work through the darkness.
+The Lebanese Red Cross set up a tent nearby.

+Every now and then, the Chilean team asked people on the streets, including a crowd of journalists watching the operation, to turn off their mobiles and stay quiet for five minutes so as not to interfere with the sounds being detected by their instruments.

-For days, a French rescue team and other volunteers had looked into the rubble of buildings in the aftermath of the explosion and didn’t have reason to believe there were any bodies or survivors left.
+Two days after the explosion, a French rescue team and Lebanese civil defense volunteers had looked into the rubble of the very same building, where the ground floor used to be a bar.
+At the time, they had no reason to believe there were any bodies or survivors left at the site.

 In another chilling reminder of the horrific explosion a month ago, the Lebanese military said it discovered more than 4 tons of ammonium nitrate near Beirut’s port on Thursday.